 Like most states, we have a “continuous treatment rule,” under which, “if the treatment by the doctor is a continuing course and the patient’s disease or condition is of such a nature as to impose on the doctor a duty of continuing treatment and care, the statute [of limitations] does not commence running until treatment by the medical man for the particular disease or condition involved has terminated, unless during the course of treatment the patient learns or should reasonably have learned of the harm, in which case the statute runs from the time of knowledge, actual or constructive.”

-Maryland also has a discovery rule which says that the time to file does not begin to run until the harm is known or should have been known.
+Maryland also has a discovery rule which says that the time to file does not run until the harm is known or should have been known.
 The purpose of providing three-year limitations is to give people the time to investigate whether they have a claim.
 But plaintiffs’ counsel often screws up what this really means.

 Too many lawyers and unrepresented victims take liberties with this rule and assume it is when they knew.
 It is not.
 The rule is when they should have started investigating to figure it out.

-The Five Year Leash
+The Five Year Leash (Maryland’s Statute of Repose)

 But the law puts a leash on how long these exceptions can be applied in Maryland Courts and Judicial Proceedings § 5-109, the Maryland statute that addresses limitations in medical malpractice cases.
 The limitations period in health care negligence claims is five years from the time the injury was committed or three years from the date the injury was discovered, whichever is shorter.
 This law imposes a sort of statute of repose on medical malpractice cases in Maryland.
-But what sort of claims can be brought that are more than three years old but less than five?
+But what sort of claims can be brought that are over three years old but less than five?